indigogeorgiana/Sprint-3/personal-site-design.md

 -----------------
 Website Structure - As my site has graphics, basic layout, fonts, drop downs, return to home buttons and spaced out content.
 I have re-imagined the site in the wireframes, and hope that I can deliver on the above modifications.

-Technologies Used - Would like to use bootstrap and eventually as I understand it more, js.
-Really get into the nuts and bolts of css and using the right elements for the design.

 Design
 ------